Schematic and netlist checks are performed to check schematic symbols, verify electrical characteristics, and analyze the netlist consistency.

 - Components out of stock

 For error-free designs, a schematic that would generate netlist and BOM is essential.
 We have highlighted the need to carry out ERC netlist checks and BOM checks before proceeding to layout designs.
-Let us know in the comment section if you have any questions regarding schematic and netlist checks.
+In the comment section, let us know if you have any questions regarding schematic and netlist checks.
 Refer to our DFM guide to learn the design for manufacturing aspects.